 WASHINGTON, D.C.-U.S. Rep. Rick Allen (R-Augusta) announced his staff will be holding community office hours in Springfield on Dec.
 9, from 1-3 p.m. at the Effingham County Board of Commissioners Administrative Complex.

-WASHINGTON, D.C.- U.S. Sens.
-Johnny Isakson and David Perdue and U.S. Rep. Buddy Carter, R-Pooler, applauded the inclusion of new construction funding for the Savannah Harbor Expansion Project in the president's fiscal year 2016 budget.
+WASHINGTON, D.C.-Rep. Buddy Carter, R-Pooler, and U.S. Sens.
+Johnny Isakson and David Perdue from Georgia, along with the entire Georgia U.S. House of Representatives delegation, urged the administration to include critical funding for the Savannah Harbor Expansion Project (SHEP) in President Obama's fiscal year 2017 budget.

 Gov. Nathan Deal today signed HB 1, legislation that permits the use of medical cannabis oil to treat certain conditions.
 The law took effect immediately upon Deal's signature.
 Deal signed an executive order last month instructing state agencies, physicians and law enforcement officials to prepare for the law's enactment.